 - Individualized drug counseling

 Depending on the individual and their specific needs, certain types of aftercare programs may be more beneficial than others.
-However, it is important for someone leaving treatment to remember that the possibility of relapse is the strongest during early recovery.
-Attending one of these programs will help recovering addicts continue to practice the skills they learned in treatment and to remind them that they still may need help from time to time, no matter what stage of recovery they are in currently.
+However, regardless of the program, keep in mind that the possibility of relapse is strongest during early recovery.
+Attending one or more of these programs will help recovering users continue to practice the skills they’ve learned in treatment and remind them that they’ll need help from time to time, no matter the stage of recovery.

 the Take-Away